What is a pericardial window?

 A pericardial window is a procedure done on the sac around the heart.
 Surgically removing

-a small part of the sac lets doctors drain excess fluid from the sac.
+a small part of the sac lets doctors drain extra fluid from the sac and into the pleural

 A fibrous sac called the pericardium surrounds the heart.
-This sac has two thin layers
+This sac has 2 thin layers

 with a small amount of fluid in between them.
 The fluid helps reduce friction between

 the 2 layers as they rub against each other when the heart beats.
 In some cases, too

 much fluid builds up between the layers.
 This is called a pericardial effusion.
 When